robinrodricks/FluentFTP/README.md

 - **IsClone** - Checks if this control connection is a clone. **Default:** false.

+*File Listings*

+- **ListingParser** - File listing parser to be used.
+Automatically calculated based on the type of the server, unless changed.
+File listing parsing has improved in 2017, but to use the older parsing routines please use `FtpParser.Legacy`. **Default:** `FtpParser.Auto`.

+- **ListingCulture** - Culture used to parse file listings. **Default:** `CultureInfo.InvariantCulture`.

+- **TimeOffset** - Time difference between server and client, in hours.
+If the server is located in New York and you are in London then the time difference is -5 hours. **Default:** 0.

 *Active FTP*

 - **ActivePorts** - List of ports to try using for Active FTP connections, or null to automatically select a port. **Default:** null.